Get Base Rotation and Base Offset in Meters

 Set Base Rotation and Base Offset in Meters.
 It is an

-FRotator object with Pitch, Roll, and Yaw properties.
+FRotator construct with Pitch, Roll, and Yaw properties.

 This Blueprint expresses its values in meters.
 In each Unreal Engine world, you can define the scale factor of the world, which scales everything in the world consistently.
-By default, the scale factor is 100 and uses centimeters instead of meters.
-But you can use any scale factor.
-For example, when you load splash screens.
+By default, the scale factor is 100, which means the system expresses values in centimeters instead of meters.
+You can use any scale factor you wish.
+Regardless of the world scale factor, this node always returns the base offset in meters.

 No arguments.